+WEDDING PHOTOGRAPHER BASED IN WORCESTERSHIRE

 	Weather – We can check this up until the very last second and any preliminary “April Showers” that may creep in, are not going to stop us!
 If you plan to layer or plan for rain and/or shine – you’ll have the freedom to be flexible and comfortable.

 	Undergarments – While I have skills and experience when using photoshop, editing out undergarment lines or a bra strap are difficult and take time, something worth thinking about!

 	Comfort – As I always say, comfortable shoes that allow for interaction are key.
 I also highly recommend wearing something you are able to move around in comfortably.
 A medium or long length dress or skirt, as opposed to tight restrictive jeans (if this represents you of course) can help me to capture movement and create flattering images.

-Accessories - Hats, headbands, chunky scarves, a floaty skirt, a brolly - they create visual interest, keep your hands busy and allow for moment within your images, don’t be afraid to dress up a little!
+	Accessories - Hats, headbands, chunky scarves, a floaty skirt, a brolly - they create visual interest, keep your hands busy and allow for movement within your images, don’t be afraid to dress up a little!

 	This was my first year offering "Easter mini’s", and it was a real joy!
 I even witnessed a little one eating his very first ever "Crème Egg" – it was amazing!
 If you’re interested in booking a mini Easter session and/or a family shoot, please look here for more details.